 - Read through articles on how to migrate WordPress.

-- Copy your web files and database.
+- Copy your web files and database to multiple locations.

 - Change your domain name servers.